[3.23 Cold Conversion Blade Vortex Elementalist / Occultist (League Starter + League Finisher)

 Buy these gems:

-Act 2 - Herald of Ice, Herald of Purity, Culling Strike Support
+Act 2 - Herald of Purity, Culling Strike Support

-Act 4 - Bonechill (and Stone/Chaos/Flame golems if you have orbs of Chance, but you won't equip these yet)
+Act 4 - Bonechill (and Stone/Chaos/Flame/Lightning/Ice golems if you have orbs of Chance, but you won't equip all of these yet)

-Use your Respec Points to remove the lightning damage increases from the Passive Tree.
+Use your Respec Points to make the necessary changes to your Passive Tree.

 ***Benchcraft dex/resistances as needed.